jmcarpenter2/parfit/docs/documentation.md

 `models`: The lists of fitted models you wish to score, fitted using fitModels

-`X`: The X data ou wish to use for prediction
+`X`: The X data you wish to use for prediction

 `y`: The ground truth y data you wish to compare the predictions to

 `metric`: The metric you wish to use to score the predictions using Defaults to roc_auc_score

-`predictType`: Choice between 'predict_proba' and 'predict' for scoring routine Defaults to 'predict_proba' when possible
+`predict_proba`: Choice between 'predict_proba' and 'predict' for scoring routine Default True means predict_proba and False means predict

 `n_jobs`: Number of cores to use in parallelization (defaults to -1: all cores)